awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-events-archive.md

 ### Ref<a name="aws-resource-events-archive-return-values-ref"></a>

+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the archive name\.

 ### Fn::GetAtt<a name="aws-resource-events-archive-return-values-fn--getatt"></a>

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.